 Definition 2 (BGP, CQ, UCQ).
 A conjunctive query (CQ) q, or basic graph pattern (BGP), is a set of atoms of the forms 5-6 from Table 1, where now $x, y \in \Gamma \cup V$ .
 A union of conjunctive queries (UCQ) Q, or UNION pattern, is a set of CQs.
-We denote with V(q) (or V(Q)) the set of variables from V occurring in q (resp., Q).
+We denote with V(q) (or V(Q)) the set of variables from V occurring in Q (resp., Q).

 Notice that in this definition we are considering only CQs in which all variables are distinguished (i.e., are answer variables), and that such queries correspond to SPARQL basic graph patterns (BGPs).
-From the SPARQL perspective, we allow only for restricted forms of general SPARQL BGPs that correspond to standard CQs as formulated over a DL ontology; that is, we rule out on the one hand more complex patterns in SPARQL 1.1 [12] (such as OPTIONAL, NOT EXISTS, FILTER), and queries with variables in predicate positions, and on the other hand "terminological" queries, e.g., {?x rdfs:subClassOf ?y.}.
+From the SPARQL perspective, we allow only for restricted forms of general SPARQL BGPs that correspond to standard CQs as formulated over a DL ontology; that is, we rule out on the one hand more complex patterns in SPARQL 1.1 [12] (such as OPTIONAL, NOT EXISTS, FILTER), and queries with variables in predicate positions, and on the other hand "terminological" queries, e.g., $\{?x \text{ sc } ?y.\}$ .
 We will relax this latter restriction later (see Sec.
 6).
 Also, we do not consider here blank nodes separately.
 By these restrictions, we can treat query answering and BGP matching in SPARQL analogously and define it in terms of interpretations and models (as usual in DLs).
-Specifically, an answer (under RDFS Entailment) to a CQ q over a triple store G is a substitution $\theta$ from the variables in $\mathcal{V}(q)$ to constants in $\Gamma$ such that every model of G satisfies all facts in $q\theta$ .
-We denote the set of all such answers with $ans{rdts}(q, G)$ (or simply ans(q, G)).
-The set of answers to a UCQ Q is $\bigcup{q \in Q} ans(q, G)$ .
+Specifically, an answer (under RDFS Entailment) to a CQ q over a triple store G is a substitution $\theta$ of the variables in V(q) with constants in $\Gamma$ such that every model of G satisfies all facts in $q\theta$ .
+We denote the set of all such answers with $ans{rdts}(q,G)$ (or simply ans(q,G)).
+The set of answers to a UCQ Q is $\bigcup{g \in Q} ans(q,G)$ .

-From now on, let rewrite(q, T) be the UCQ resulting from applying PerfectRef (or, equivalently, the down-stripped version in Alg.
-1) to a CQ q and a triple store $G = T \cup A$ , and let mat(G) be the triple store obtained from exhaustive application on G of the inference rules in Fig. 1.
+From now on, let $rewrite(q, \mathcal{T})$ be the UCQ resulting from applying PerfectRef (or, equivalently, the down-stripped version Alg.
+1) to a CQ q and a triple store $G = \mathcal{T} \cup \mathcal{A}$ , and let mat(G) be the triple store obtained from exhaustive application on G of the inference rules in Fig. 1.